-How to clean Ideal boiler condensate trap
+Dirty Ideal boiler condensate trap blocked

 How to Clean an Ideal Boiler Condensate Trap

-Last updated on February 19th, 2024
+Last updated on October 10th, 2024

+Ideal boiler condensate traps can get very dirty and eventually blocked if they are not cleaned out.
 They get full of all sorts of weird gunk and sometimes bees and other insects that get in through the flue terminal from outside.
+I have been servicing boilers for over a decade and I have cleaned my fair share of condensate traps.

-If not, then cleaning it every year or so could stop it from getting blocked and causing your boiler to lock out.
+If you have your boiler serviced regularly then your condensate trap should be cleaned out then.
+If not, cleaning it every year or so should stop it from getting blocked and causing your boiler to lock out.

 To clean a condensate trap you need to remove it from the boiler, run it under a tap and keep shaking it while filling it with cold water and emptying it.